TareqNewazShahriar/analyze-image-with-cognitive-service/README.md

 Requests detail analysis data from Microsoft Cognitive Service and modifies the image with that data.
 (Analyzed data will be used to crop the desired portion of an image without human supervision)

-## Strategy to crop the right portion an yacht image without human intervention
+## Strategy to crop the right portion an yacht image
 1. Gather analyzed data of the image.
 2. If the image doesn't have any yacht, crop it 4:3 from center.
 3. If the image contains one or more yachts and is there any yacht which occupies more that 60% of the image?